-In MiFriendly Cities, we have brought together a diverse and innovative partnership of three local authorities (Coventry, Birmingham and Wolverhampton), a local university and its social enterprise partner, four local and national NGOs which deliver services and activities as well as advocate for migrants, a leading multinational company, and a not-for-profit consultancy set up to help communities, practitioners and policymakers to respond to migration.
+In MiFriendly Cities, we brought together a diverse and innovative partnership of three local authorities (Coventry, Birmingham and Wolverhampton), a local university and its social enterprise partner, four local and national NGOs which deliver services and activities as well as advocate for migrants, a leading multinational company, and a not-for-profit consultancy set up to help communities, practitioners and policymakers to respond to migration.

 URBAN INNOVATIVE ACTIONS